 If all these are consistently in line with your brand values, your brand will be strengthened.
 But if they are not, your brand - and your business - could be damaged.

-Get regular feedback from satisfied customers to check that your business is consistently delivering on the promises your brand makes.
+Get regular feedback from customers to check that your business delivers the promises your brand makes.
 Ask dissatisfied customers or former customers for feedback as well - you can gain valuable, and sometimes more honest, information from them about how your brand is perceived.

 You should remember that your customers can change too.
-Read more about brand management techniques.
+Read how to manage your brand.